json-api-dotnet/JsonApiDotNetCore/docs/usage/resources/inheritance.md

 ### Resource definitions

 In contrast to the request pipeline, JsonApiDotNetCore always executes the resource definition that matches the *stored* type.
-This enables to implement business logic in a central place, irrespective of which endpoint was used or whether base types were used in relationships.
+This enables implementing business logic in a central place, irrespective of which endpoint was used or whether base types were used in relationships.

 To delegate logic for base types to their matching resource type, you can build a chain of resource definitions.
 And because you'll always get the actually stored types (for relationships too), you can type-check left-side and right-side types in resources definitions.